InterActivity 2019 Call for Session Proposals

 September: Program Committee selects proposals for inclusion in the InterActivity 2019 program

-By October 31: ACM sends notification of Program Committee decisions to session chairs
+By October 31: ACM sends notification of Program Committee decisions to all session chairs

 Interested in Serving on the InterActivity 2019 Program Committee?